 (3) Change of Name.
-When a contractor requests to change the name in which it holds a contract with the hospital, the Hospital Administrator responsible for the contract shall, upon receipt of a document indicating such change of name (for example, an amendment to the Articles of Incorporation of the corporation), enter into an agreement with the requesting contractor to effect such a change of name.
+When a contractor requests to change the name in which it holds a contract with the territory, the Procurement Officer responsible for the contract shall, upon receipt of a document indicating such change of name (for example, an amendment to the articles of incorporation of the corporation), enter into an agreement with the requesting contractor to effect such a change of name.
 The agreement changing the name shall specifically indicate that no other terms and conditions of the contract are thereby changed.

 (4) Reports.
-All change of name or novation agreements effected hereunder other than by the Hospital Administrator shall be reported to such officer within thirty (30) days of the date that the agreement becomes effective.
+All change of name or novation agreements effected hereunder other than by the Chief Procurement Officer, the Director of Public Works, or the head of a Purchasing Agency shall be reported to such officer within 30 days of the date that the agreement becomes effective.

-(5) Actions Affecting More Than one Purchasing Agency.
-Notwithstanding the provisions of Subsections (a)(1) through (a)(3) of this section, when a contractor holds contracts with more than one Purchasing Agency of the territory, the novation or change of name agreements herein authorized shall be processed only through the Office of the Hospital Administrator, or the Director of Public Works.
+(5) Actions Affecting More than one Purchasing Agency.
+Notwithstanding the provisions of Subsections 3105(a)(1) through 3105(a)(3) of this Section, when a contractor holds contracts with more than one Purchasing Agency of the territory, the novation or change of name agreements herein authorized shall be processed only through the Office of the Chief Procurement Officer, or the Director of Public Works.

-§16306.
-Contracting for Installment Purchase Payments. (a) Contracting for Installment Purchase Payments Including Interest.
+§3106.
+Contracting for Installment Purchase Payments.
+Contracting for Installment Purchase Payments, Including Interest.
 Supply contracts may provide for installment purchase payments, including interest charges, over a period of time.
-Installment payments, however, should be used judiciously in order to achieve economy and not to avoid budgetary restraints and shall be justified in writing by the Hospital Administrator.
-The Hospital Administrator shall be responsible for ensuring that statutory or other prohibitions are not violated by use of installment provisions and that all budgetary, funding, or other required prior approvals are obtained.
+Installment payments, however, should be used judiciously in order to achieve economy and not to avoid budgetary restraints and shall be justified in writing by the head of the using agency.
+Heads of using agencies shall be responsible for ensuring that statutory or other prohibitions are not violated by use of installment provisions and that all budgetary, funding, or other required prior approvals are obtained.
 No such agreement shall be used unless provision for installment payments is included in the solicitation document.

-§16307.
-Purchase of Items Separately From Construction Contract Provision.
-The Hospital Administrator is authorized to determine whether a supply item or group of supply items shall be included as a part of, or procured separately from, any contract for construction. §16308.
+§3107.
+Purchase of Items Separately from Construction Contract Provision.
+Purchase of Items Separately from Construction Contract.
+The Chief Procurement Officer, the Director of Public Works, or the head of a Purchasing Agency is authorized to determine whether a supply item or group of supply items shall be included as a part of, or procured separately from, any contract for construction. §3108.
 Methods of Source Selection.
-Unless otherwise authorized by law, all hospital contracts shall be by competitive sealed bidding, pursuant to §16309 (Competitive Sealed Bidding) of these Regulations, except as provided in:
+Unless otherwise authorized by law, all territorial contracts shall be competitive sealed bidding, pursuant to §3109, (Competitive Sealed Bidding) of these Regulations, except as provided in: